MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/backlogs-overview.md

 ## Organize your backlog, mapping and reparenting backlog items

-When you have a number of initiatives your teams are working on, you often times want to group the work according to these initiatives.
+When you have a number of initiatives your teams are working on, you may want to group the work according to these initiatives.
 By defining features and epics, you can group your work into a three-tiered hierarchy consisting of epics, features, and backlog items.

 For example, here the Customer Service team has organized several backlog items under two features and one epic.